tylerpardo1212/XRP-Price-Alert-Bot/README_2.md

 # XRP Price Alert Bot

-Checks XRP's 24hr price change every 15 minutes and texts you when it moves more than a threshold you set (default: 5%).
+Checks XRP's 24hr price change every 15 minutes and calls you when it moves more than a threshold you set (default: 5%).
 Runs entirely on GitHub's free servers, nothing needs to stay on at your end.